SSRQ-SDS-FDS/__ssrq_existdb/type/__ssrq_existdb_server/man.rst

 sync-period
    Defines how often (in milliseconds) the database will flush its internal buffers to disk.
-   The sync thread will interrupt normal database operation.
+   The sync thread will interrupt normal database operation. xquery-submission
+   Determines who is allowed to submit and execute XQuery to the ``EXistServlet``.

+   For example the REST server allows submission via ``GET`` using the ``_query`` query parameter and via ``POST`` using an XML document with a ``<query/>`` document element.

+   Acceptable values:
+   ``disabled``
+      Does not allow anyone to submit XQuery for execution.
+   ``enabled``
+      Allows anyone to submit XQuery for execution.
+   ``authenticated``
+      Allows any authenticated (non-guest) user to submit XQuery for execution. xupdate-submission
+   Configure who is allowed to submit and execute XUpdate scripts to the ``EXistServlet``.

+   Acceptable values:
+   ``disabled``
+      Does not allow anyone to submit XUpdate for execution.
+   ``enabled``
+      Allows anyone to submit XUpdate for execution.
+   ``authenticated``
+      Allows any authenticated (non-guest) user to submit XUpdate for execution.

 BOOLEAN PARAMETERS
 ------------------
-no-sync-on-commit
+disable-guest-xmlrpc
+   Prohibit the guest user from accessing the XML RPC API.

+   By default, if no user is specified in an XML RPC request, the guest user account will be used. disable-rest-interface
+   Disable the REST interface, i.e. only requests coming from the URL rewriting will be processed. no-sync-on-commit
    Do not sync the journal to disk when a database transaction is commited.